-If you are being charged with assault, the penalties can be severe.
+If you are being charged with assault on law enforcement, the penalties can be severe.
 It is important you have legal counsel who is experienced in handling tough cases.
 The legal team at the Skinner Law Firm can tackle a complex case involving a police officer and can help you protect your freedom.
 Contact (610) 436-1410 to schedule a free consultation.

 Pennsylvania law protects a certain group of people from acts of violence.
 According to 18 Pa.
 Cons.
 Stat. § 2702(c), law enforcement officers, agents, employees and others often protected under the law include: